Deepacks/react-date-picker/README.md

 # React-date-picker

-This is an easy to configure date picker for react.
+This is an easy to use date picker for react.
-Style customisation is in development
+Style customisation is in development.

 ## Installation